nbeversl/urtext_docs/README.md

 - Zettelkasten
 - project/personal organization
 - notetaking
+- lightweight database
 - any other writing or information management that can be done in text form
-## Project Requirements and Features
+### Project Requirements and Features

 Many of the following features and benefits were core requirements when creating Urtext.
 Others came about indirectly.
 Though many can be found in other tools, they cannot be found together in one single existing tool; this was the motivation for creating Urtext.